The average GP appointment lasts 10 minutes. 10 minutes. Yes, 10 minutes!

-This is how we are as doctors taught to do things, right from the start of our training at medical school.
+This is how we, as doctors, are taught to do things, right from the start of our training at medical school.
 For most GPs, it is just second nature.
-I only mention this as it is very important when it comes to point 9…
+I only mention this as it is very important when it comes to the next point:

-Despite what you read in the press or on many web forums the vast majority of GPs really are trying their best to help you.
+Despite what you might read in the press, the vast majority of GPs really are trying their best to help you.
 If you can muster up a smile or a thank you, it will make their day!